iridium-browser/website/contribute.md

 layout: default-layout
 title: "Contribute"
 subtitle: "Help to make people's privacy not an option but normal"
 description: "Help to make people's privacy not an option but normal!
-As you can imagine, developing, provision of infrastructure, and testing is very intense work..."
+As you can imagine, developing, provisioning of infrastructure, and testing is very intense work..."
 hotpic-fb: "{{ '/images/hotpics/Iridium-hotpic_FB.png' | absolute_url }}"
 hotpic-tw: "{{ '/images/hotpics/Iridium-hotpic_TW.png' | absolute_url }}"
 menu: 4